Jzukas125/Obsidian-Notes/CyberSecruity/Bug Bounty/Hacker101.md

 	Here we can see an automatic exploit that will transfer money if the user is logged in.
 Mitigation
-	Clearly, we need a way for the server to know for sure that the request has originated on its own page The best way to mitigate this bug is through t
+	Clearly, we need a way for the server to know for sure that the request has originated on its own page The best way to mitigate this bug is through the use of CSRF tokens.
+These are random tokens tied to a user's session, which you embed in each form that you generate.
+	When the server gets a POST request, it should check to see that the CSRF token is present and matches the token associated with the user's session.
+	Note that this will not help you with GET requests typically, but applications should not be changing state with GET requests anyway.
+How not to mitigate
+	I've seen a number of sites implement "dynamic CSRF-proof forms".
+They had csrf.js file that sends back code roughly equivalent to: $csrf=